 Collecting input from the department heads, managers, and other stakeholders

-Getting the stakeholders and department representatives involved from the start is key for a high adoption rate of an ITSM tool.
+First, you should conduct user research and measure the organizational change impact to get an overview of your situation.
+Also, during these first stages, it’s important to get the stakeholders and department representatives involved for a high adoption rate of an ITSM tool.
 Their inputs will help you understand the individual departments’ pain points and build a solution that works for all.

 Another key factor for success is getting sponsors for the initiative.
 An active and visible executive sponsor that passes the message to their team and the organization plays a huge role in the success of the new tool.
 They can improve the adoption rate and clear roadblocks without any delays.

 Defining goals, metrics, and KPIs